sahat/hackathon-starter/README.md

 Restart the server (if you are not using **nodemon**), then you should see the new template at [http://localhost:3000/escape-velocity](http://localhost:3000/escape-velocity).

-I will stop right here, but if you would like to use this template as more than just a single page, take a look at how these Jade templates work: `layout.jade` - base template, `index.jade` - home page, `partials/header.jade` - Bootstrap navbar, `partials/footer.jade` - sticky footer.
+I will stop right here, but if you would like to use this template as more than just a single page, take a look at how these Jade templates work: `layout.pug` - base template, `index.pug` - home page, `partials/header.pug` - Bootstrap navbar, `partials/footer.pug` - sticky footer.
 You will have to manually break it apart into smaller pieces.
-Figure out which part of the template you want to keep the same on all pages - that's your new `layout.jade`.
+Figure out which part of the template you want to keep the same on all pages - that's your new `layout.pug`.
 Then, each page that changes, be it `index.pug`, `about.pug`, `contact.pug` will be embedded in your new `layout.pug` via `block content`.
 Use existing templates as a reference.